 Separate/Together as part of Drive-By-Art highlighted in Forbes.

-All art-packs have been packed while the artist washed hands thoroughly beforehand and used gloves to pack them.
+All art-packs were after the artist washed her hands thoroughly and used gloves to pack them.
 The packs were created at least 12 hours before intended use.
-A maximum of 10 people may participate at any given time interval.
-Guests will be checked in upon arrival.
-All guests and staff are required to wear a protective face covering at all times.
-Participants are encouraged to refrain from bringing large bags.
-All participants must maintain a social distance of 6 feet from facilitators and other visitors not in their group.
-Hand sanitizer is available in multiple locations.
-Children must be supervised by an adult.
-No one who has a fever, cough, or respiratory illness is allowed to participate.
-Anyone exhibiting signs of illness will not be allowed to participate.
+A maximum of 10 people were able to participate at any given time interval.
+Guests were checked in upon arrival.
+All guests and staff were to wear a protective face covering at all times.
+Participants were encouraged to refrain from bringing large bags.
+All participants had to maintain a social distance of 6 feet from facilitators and other visitors not in their group.
+Hand sanitizer was available in multiple locations.
+Children had to be supervised by an adult.
+No one who had a fever, cough, or respiratory illness was allowed to participate.
+Anyone exhibiting signs of illness was not be allowed to participate.

 Drive-By-Art LA